flyingcircusio/doc/src/reference/security/data-protection.rst

 the Flying Circus puts you in:

 Commissioned data processing
-  does not apply as the Flying Circus does not enter a direct, contractual relation with the owner of the data.
+  applies within the framework of the GDPR.
+We will implement a contract for commissioned data protection suitable to the GDPR with you.

-Duty to give information:
+Duty to give information
   People who are affected by processing of data have right to request information about what data about them is being stored as well as about the processes how this data is being kept secure.

-Periodical check for compliance to the BSDG:
+Periodical check for compliance to regulations:
-  The client has the responsibility to routinely check that the regulations of the BDSG are being conformed to by their contractor.
+  The client has the responsibility to routinely check that applicable regulations are being conformed to by their contractor.
 Yearly checks appear to be sufficient even for highly sensitive data (e.g. medical records).
 The result needs to be documented in written form.
 The audit usually needs to be performed by a third party.